Srijan-Petwal/mission-control/README.md

 ![PM2 Cluster](images/pm2_clustering.png)

-> 🔧 **Note:** The current version still has concurrency issues due to in-memory use of `Map` for storing launch data.
-These issues will be resolved as persistence (MongoDB) is now being integrated.
+> ~🔧 **Note:** The current version still has concurrency issues due to in-memory use of `Map` for storing launch data.
+These issues will be resolved as persistence (MongoDB) is now being integrated.~ Issue Resolved!!!

 ---